getreu/tp-note/docs/source/tpnote--manpage.md

 behaviour any time by deleting the '`sort_tag`' line in the note's metadata.
 The same applies to the '`file_ext`' variable.

-The metadata filename synchronisation feature can be disabled permanently by setting the configuration file variable '`[arg_default] no_filename_sync = true`'.
+The metadata filename synchronization feature can be disabled permanently by setting the configuration file variable '`[arg_default] no_filename_sync = true`'.
 To disable this feature for one time only, invoke _Tp-Note_ with '`--no-filename-sync`'.
-To exclude a particular note from filename synchronisation, add the YAML header field '`filename_sync: false`'.
+To exclude a particular note from filename synchronization, add the YAML header field '`filename_sync: false`'.

 ``` yaml
 ---